YZCU/ProFiT/README.md

 # ProFiT
-##The official implementation for [ProFiT](https://www.sciencedirect.com/science/article/pii/S0924271624000856)
+## The official implementation for [ProFiT](https://www.sciencedirect.com/science/article/pii/S0924271624000856).
  ♪ Hopefully something good will happen for all of us ♪
 --------------------------------------------------------------------------------------
 :running:Keep updating:running:: More detailed tracking results for ProFiT have been released.